Growing Squash In Containers:

 All the varieties of squashes are categorized into two types: Summer and Winter

-Summer squash plants produce fruits during summer seasons.
+Summer squash plants produce fruits during the summer seasons.
 Summer varieties squashes are yellow straight and crookneck varieties, zucchinis, and scallop squash.
 Summer squashes produce more yields than winter squashes.
 The harvesting period of summer squash is 60 to 65 days.

 Winter Squashes: Winter squashes produce fruit after the summer season, or the fruits can be stored till winter to cook.
 Winter squash takes more than 100 days to harvest.
 Winter squashes are acorn squash and butter squash.